Three Cracked Wheat Bread loaves are leaning against each other on a wire cooling rack.

 How does this concept apply to bread-baking?

 I’m glad you asked.
-There are numerous approaches that bakers can employ to enhance their loaves.
+Bakers can employ numerous approaches to enhance their loaves.

-This simple cracked wheat loaf humbled and blessed me at the same time
+This simple cracked wheat bread humbled and blessed me at the same time

-It began when I locked my keys in my car at church several weeks ago and a kind gentleman gave me a ride home to get my extra key.
-The thing is, I always keep an extra key in my purse; however, I had just switched purses and of course, I left the extra key in the other purse.
-This is one of the reasons I don’t normally switch purses, but that’s another story altogether.
+It began when I locked my keys in my car at church several weeks ago, and a kind gentleman gave me a ride home to get my extra key.
+The thing is, I always keep an extra key in my purse; however, I had just switched purses, and of course, I left the extra key in the other purse.
+This is one of the reasons I don’t normally switch purses, but that’s a different story altogether.

 Back to the story at hand.

 As I mentioned, Jim was kind enough to give me a ride home and drive me back to the parking lot so I could unlock and retrieve my car.
-I felt very humbled and blessed by his act of kindness if not a little uncomfortable because I needed his assistance in the first place.
+I was humbled and blessed by his act of kindness, and a little uncomfortable because I needed his assistance in the first place.

 Baker’s Percentages to the Rescue!

-I asked him to send me his notes to see if I could decipher them and recreate the bread as he remembered it.
+I asked him to send me his notes so I could see if I could decipher them and recreate the bread as he remembered it.

 Should you soak the cracked wheat?

-I made the recipe five times for a total of 15 loaves.
-The first time I made the bread, I substituted honey for the brown sugar and oil for the butter and used a soaker to soften the cracked wheat.
+I made about 15 loaves when testing this bread.
+The first time I made this cracked wheat bread, I substituted honey for the brown sugar and oil for the butter and used a soaker to soften the cracked wheat.

 Not dense enough, now there’s a new one!
-I had to remind myself going through this process wasn’t about me, it was about the bread.
+I had to remind myself that this process wasn’t about me; it was about the bread.
 Jim wanted a loaf that was similar to the original loaf.
 He just needed me to help him get there.

 The light bulb moment

-About this time, something bopped me upside the head and reminded me that he didn’t need fancy techniques or soakers, he needed a simple process for making a loaf in a reasonable amount of time.
-The original recipe didn’t call for a soaker so why was I using one?
+Then, something bopped me upside the head and reminded me that he didn’t need fancy techniques or soakers; he needed a simple process for making a loaf in a reasonable amount of time.
+The original recipe didn’t call for a soaker, so why was I using one?

 Fast forward two more weeks.